netease-im/camellia/update.md

 # future(TODO)
 * camellia-redis-proxy support key/value custom transfer, you can use this feature in data-encryption/data-compress
-* support a way for SpringRedisTemplate/Lettuce to use camellia-redis-proxy depends on register-discovery mode easily
+* support a way for Lettuce to use camellia-redis-proxy depends on register-discovery mode easily
 * support client-cache feature of redis6.0
 * support redis transaction of multi/watch/exec commands